briannhinton/.dotfiles/README.md

 # Config
 #### Mac OS High Sierra

 **Config** is my opinionated setup of my Mac's development environment.
-It gets me up to speed with Homebrew, Git, Node, GitHub, and more so I can more quickly get back to work.
+It gets me up to speed with Homebrew, Git, Node, PHP, GitHub, and more so I can more quickly get back to work.

 ## Contents